takuma929/LuminosityThreshold/README.md

 If you use an early version of MATLAB, the exportgraphics should be replaced by anotehr function (e.g. print).

 [Associated publication]
-Takuma Morimoto, Ai Numata, Kazuho Fukuda and Keiji Uchikawa, “Luminosity thresholds of colored surfaces are determined by their upper-limit luminances empirically internalized in the visual system,” Journal of Vision (in press)
+Takuma Morimoto, Ai Numata, Kazuho Fukuda, Keiji Uchikawa; Luminosity thresholds of colored surfaces are determined by their upper-limit luminances empirically internalized in the visual system.
+Journal of Vision 2021;21(13):3. doi: https://doi.org/10.1167/jov.21.13.3.

 %% Instructions %%